THE PERVERSION OF GRACE

 Christ did not come to the world so the soul that sins will live.
 Rather, Christ came to give us the authority and power whereby we can choose not to sin.
 When we choose not to sin we regain access to the tree of life and eat and live forever in the Presence of God and the Lamb.

-Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
+Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 (Revelation 22:14)

 Are there two kingdoms of God—a superior, heavenly one for the Gentiles and a lesser, earthly one for the Jews?
 Does it follow, then, that the Gentiles will continue in sin and be saved “by grace” while the Jews, who are the natural branches of the cultivated olive tree, must keep the commandments of God?